devpaps/DevDoo/README.md

 ![DevDoo](./devdoo.png)

 This is simple todo manager that I've built in C. It's a simple command line tool that allows you to add, list, and remove tasks from a todo list.
 The saved `.txt` file is stored in the home directory of the user.
-This implies for Linux users only at the moment.
+This implies for Linux users only at the moment, i'm going to test it on MacOS soon.

-I named it DevDoo because I'm a developer and it's a todo manager.
-I'm not very creative with names. :)

 ## How to install and use it